spark-js/spark/README.md

 any changes made on the attribute (through DOM or setAttribute) are reflected back to the class property

 When set to true, then any changes done on the property programmatically (eg. `querySelector('my-comp').property = 'test'`) are reflected on the attribute

+Whenever an property or attribute changes with `ObserveAttribute`, spark.js will update the DOM automatically.

 ### `h`
 Function used to create a `VNode`